 Typically, prams have either sling seats that are semi-permanently fixed to the stroller frame and almost always world-facing or modular seats that easily click in and out of the stroller frame and can be fixed in either parent-facing or world-facing positions.

 It seems like a no-brainer to say that we want a parent-facing seat on our stroller so we can see and bond with our baby during the early months, but if you've already decided to get a bassinet (which you may end up using for most of the first year), then perhaps a parent-facing toddler seat becomes less important.

 If you plan to travel a lot with your buggy (when the world opens up again), then investing in a cabin-sized one can make a really big difference to your mobility.
 Sure, you can take any pram right up to the aerobridge and 'gate check' it, but when your flight lands, you won't get the pram back until it pops out at oversized luggage, which often takes longer than usual luggage to arrive.
-The key prams in the cabin-sized category to keep an eye on are: Mountain Buggy Nano, Babyzen Yoyo2 and the Bugaboo Ant.

 Of course, you can use a stroller check-in bag to help protect your buggy.
 UPPAbaby has a very clever take on this: when you use their TravelSafe stroller travel bag, any damage incurred during air travel is fully covered by UPPAbaby, under the terms of your original warranty.